CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 For test-framework-specific advanced implementations, refer to the [Sample Code Library](https://github.com/CsabaDu/CsabaDu.DynamicTestData.SampleCodes).
 You’ll find:
 - **Ready-to-use extensions** for MSTest, NUnit, xUnit, and xUnit.v3
 - **Intuitive sample implementations**
-- **Flexible abstraction**s that support custom types, reusable data holders, and framework-specific enhancements
+- **Flexible abstractions** that support custom types, reusable data holders, and framework-specific enhancements

 ---

-#### Generate Test Display Name When Using `Argscode.Properties`
+#### Generate Custom Display Name When Using `Argscode.Properties`

 *CsabaDu.DynamicTestData* provides intrinsic support for generating test display names when using `ArgsCode.Instance` in the data strategy.
 This is achieved through the `TestData.ToString()` method, which returns the dynamically generated display name for each test case.